davidojedalopez/udacity-full-stack-web-developer-nanodegree/README.md

 # Udacity Full Stack Web Developer Nanodegree Projects

-#### This repo holds the projects developed during the Udacity's Full-Stack Web Development Nanodegree.
+#### This repo holds the links to projects developed during the Udacity's Full-Stack Web Development Nanodegree.

 ##### The projects are: